hackclub/hackclub/workshops/shared_clipboard/README.md

 Because this is a buffered writer, we have to remember to flush. (flush sends all the data in the buffer down the- I mean to the computer at the other end.)
 Along the way we check for errors and if we find any, we return them.

 ### Check for sent clipboards

+We'll need to listen for incoming clipboards and do something when we receive them.
+That's what this function will do.

-This is going to be the largest function:
+This is going to be the largest one:
 ```go
 func monitorSentClips(r *bufio.Reader) {
     var foreignClipboard string